griffon551/multichat-overlay/README.md

 **YouTube not showing chat**
 - YouTube chat only works during an active live stream
+- The app checks for a live stream every 60s — it will connect automatically once you go live
+- Make sure `YOUTUBE_CHANNEL_ID` is set correctly (find it at youtube.com/account_advanced)
-- Make sure the video ID matches the current stream, not a VOD
+- If you set `YOUTUBE_LIVE_VIDEO_ID` as an override, make sure it matches the current stream and not a VOD

 **Kick not connecting**
 - Check the logs — it will say "Successfully subscribed to chatroom" if working, or log a Pusher error if not